Finding land for a self build can be one of the most challenging steps on your journey, and a hurdle that many self builders struggle to overcome.

 How to find a building plot

-It can take many months, or even years to find the ideal plot, especially if you have a very specific list of wants and needs in mind.
+It can take many months, or even years to find the ideal self build plot, especially if you have a very specific list of wants and needs in mind.
 Land is becoming more scarce and expensive within the UK, so whilst the plot you choose to buy needs to be right, it’s also important to be realistic and flexible in your search.

 To get ahead of the competition it’s a good idea to use a number of different methods when searching for a plot.
 Whilst the internet can be a great starting point, you’ll need to be checking the main plot listing sites frequently if you want to be one of the first to enquire.
 Many plots in the UK are also sold long before they ever make it onto the internet.
 Putting in some manual work, such as calling estate agents, auction houses and even driving around the community you’d like to live, can all help you ensure you’re the first to hear about anything suitable.